Nearly 400 bipartisan lawmakers back extension of U.N. arms embargo on Iran

 Mr. Pompeo has vowed to not allow Iran to have the ability to purchase conventional weapons currently prohibited under the U.N. embargo.

-“We will work with the U.N.
-Security Council to extend that prohibition on those arms sales, and then in the event we can’t get anyone else to act, the United States is evaluating every possibility about how we might do that,” he told reporters after a security council briefing last week.
+“We’ll work with the U.N.
+Security Council to extend that prohibition on those arms sales,” he told reporters last week.
+“And then in the event we can’t get anyone else to act, the United States is evaluating every possibility about how we might do that.”

 The latest dispute comes amid heightened tensions between the U.S. and Iran after Mr. Trump said he has authorized the Navy to “shoot down and destroy any and all Iranian gunboats if they harass” American ships.